qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Author URI: http://www.tatvic.com/
 Author: Tatvic
 Requires at least: 3.6
-Tested up to: 4.7.x
+Tested up to: 4.8
-Stable tag: 1.0.20
+Stable tag: 1.0.21.1
-Version: 1.0.20
+Version: 1.0.21.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Provides integration between Enhanced Ecommerce feature of Google Analytics and WooCommerce.

 == Description ==
-<a href="http://www.tatvic.com/enhanced-ecommerce-google-analytics-plugin-woocommerce/">Enhanced Ecommerce Google Analytics</a> is a Free WooCommerce Plugin which allows you to use the newly launched feature of Google Analytics – Enhanced Ecommerce.You can track the user behavior across your e-commerce store starting from product views to thank you page.
-Enhanced Ecommerce supports only Universal Analytics.
+<a href="http://www.tatvic.com/enhanced-ecommerce-google-analytics-plugin-woocommerce/">Enhanced Ecommerce Google Analytics</a> is a Free Plugin for Woocommerce stores which allows you to use the newly launched feature of Google Analytics – Enhanced Ecommerce.You can track the user behavior across your e-commerce store starting from product views to thank you page.
+Enhanced Ecommerce is only supported by Universal Analytics.

 = Features of Plugin =
 1. Quick & Easy installation from the wordpress interface